top of page

 Directions:

-CAUTION-The process of reducing the sugar into caramel brings its temperature to around 325, so you have to be very CAREFUL when handling the final product.
+CAUTION: The process of reducing the sugar into caramel raises its temperature to around 325, so you have to be very careful when handling the final product.

-1. Place sugar and water in pan start reducing to a syrup and then to a dark golden brown.
-Unfortunately, it is difficult to say precisely how long it will take to get to desired consistency but he finished caramel needs to be the stage of golden brown moving towards brown.
+1. Place sugar and water in a pan, start reducing to syrup and then to a dark golden brown.
+Unfortunately, it is difficult to say precisely how long it will take to get to the desired consistency, but the finished caramel must be at the golden brown stage, moving towards brown.

-3. Spread the nuts on a non-stick surface and let cool, depending on how dark you cooked the caramel too you might have to break the nuts apart like candy.
+3. Spread the nuts on a non-stick surface and let cool.
+Depending on how dark you cooked the caramel, you might have to break the nuts apart like candy.

 Poached Pears

-Traditionally a standard simple syrup or poaching or sweetening is 2-parts sugar to 1-part water, but I usually do 50% water and 50% sugar, so they are not super sweet.
-You can also use store-bought product.
+Traditionally, a standard simple syrup, poaching, or sweetening is 2 parts sugar to 1 part water, but I usually do 50% water and 50% sugar, so they are not super sweet.
+You can also use store-bought products.

 Equipment